apache/cordova-amazon-fireos/test/README.md

 To run from command line:

-0. Install the Cordova Device Plugin using plugman
 0. Build by entering `ant debug install`
 0. Run tests by clicking on "CordovaTest" icon on device